DangerDrome/NodeUI/memory-bank/productContext.md

 4. **User Interaction**: Simplifies complex user interactions into intuitive operations
 5. **Data Persistence**: Manages saving and loading of graph states
 6. **Workflow Modularity**: Allows for the creation of reusable, nested, and shareable graph components.
+7. **3D Visualization**: Provides an integrated 3D viewport for displaying and interacting with 3D scenes and timelines.

 ## User Experience Goals